-Ken Jennings Starts ‘Jeopardy!’
+Ken Jennings Starts 'Jeopardy!'
 Tenure With Emotional Tribute To The Late Alex Trebek

 Ken Jennings started his tenure as a guest-host on Jeopardy! with a tribute to the late Alex Trebek.
-He was the first guest-host named to helm the quiz series as it continued after Alex’s death in late October 2020.
+He was the first guest-host to helm the quiz series as it continued after Alex's death in late October 2020.
 Ken became a household name during a record 74-game winning streak and a total win of almost $4 million dollars.
-He was named the Greatest of All Time after beating champs, Brad Rutter and James Holzhauer in a series of episodes reported 6 ABC Action News.
+He was named the Greatest of All Time after beating fellow champs Brad Rutter and James Holzhauer in a series of episodes, as reported by 6 ABC Action News.

 In his opening remarks, Ken spoke fondly of his admiration for the television legend and his role as one of the greatest hosts in small-screen history.